Consulate General of Nigeria, Frankfurt: Consular Jurisdiction

 The Consular Jurisdiction of the Nigeria Consulate in Frankfurt comprises five states in the South of Germany, namely; Hesse, the State Rhineland-Palatinate, Baden-Württemberg, the Free State of Bavaria, North Rhine-Westphalia.
 Major cities within the consular jurisdiction include Düsseldorf, Heidelberg, and Wiesbaden, Dortmund, Sindelfingen, Meinheim, among others.

 Consulate services

 Consulate

 The consulate is open for consular services from Monday to Thursday between 10:00 am to 3:00 pm for the processing of documents and 3:00 pm to 5:00 pm for the collection of documents.
 It provides four major services: passport services, visa services, emergency travel certificates and citizenship services.
+The mission also handles education, cultural, and diaspora matters.

 In addition, the consulate provides help and assistance to Nigerians living within its area of jurisdiction.
 Such service may take the form of: